 Students in homeless situations have the right to:

 - Get help enrolling and succeeding in school from the district’s liaison for the Education of Homeless Children and Youth or from a designated building contact.

 - Stay in the school they went to before becoming homeless or whatever school they were enrolled in last (called “school or origin), even if they move out of the district, or they can choose to go to the local school in the area where they are living.

 - Get transportation to their school of origin provided or arranged by the school district, or a joint effort among school districts.

 - Get preschool services, apply for free school meals, and access to all educational services they are entitled to per state and federal regulations.

 If you currently find yourself in any of the situations described above, you or your children are entitled to assistance so that their schooling can continue during this challenging time.
-You can complete the McKinney Vento student residency (or McKinney Vento student residency Spanish) or pick up one at any of our school offices.
-Please turn this form into your child’s school office or our district office.
+Please contact your school office or Lynn Rupp, email@example.com for support.

 Jackson County Homeless Shelter and Social Services: